-In each church the listeners were seated in two similar locations named Position A (right hand seats of the centre of the longitudinal axis of the main floor) and Position B (central seats at the rear main floor).
-A total of nearly 500 questionnaires were scored.
+In each church the listeners were seated in two similar locations named Position A (right hand seats of the center of the longitudinal axis of the main floor) and Position B (central seats at the rear main floor).
+A total of near 500 questionnaires were scored in the rooms.

 They listened to baroque and classic music for approximately ten minutes.
 The music used was a live performance from oboe and cello played first individually and then in ensemble.
-The pieces played were 3 or 4-minutes parts of the Bach's Suite No 3 (for the cello) and Telemann's Fantasy or Vivaldi's Sonata in G minor (for the oboe).
+The pieces played were 3 or 4-minute parts of the Bach's Suite no. 3 (for the cello) and Telemann's Fantasy or Vivaldi's Sonata in G minor (for the oboe).
 After this, they played together the Duet for oboe and bassoon from Johann Gottlieb Naumann.
 Then they rated the acoustical qualities of the church on a questionnaire sheet.
-The scores from the questionnaires were entered into a computer spreadsheet and analyzed.
+The scores from the questionnaires were entered into a computer spreadsheet and analyzed using the SYSTAT © computer software package.

-2.4.2 Acoustic Evaluation Sheet
+2.4.2 - Acoustics Evaluation Sheet

-The acoustic evaluation sheet used throughout the tests had ten semantic differential rating scales with seven points.
+The acoustics evaluation sheet used throughout the tests had ten semantic differential rating scales with seven points.
 The ten subjective acoustical parameters evaluated were:

-- LOU Loudness (the overall loudness or strength of the sound) from I (extremely weak) to 7 (extremely strong); - CLA Clarity (the degree to which notes are distinctly separated in time and clearly heard) from I (not clear enough) to 7 (extremely clear); - REV Reverberance (the persistence of sound in space) from 1 (totally dry) to 7 (too reverberant); - INTM Intimacy (the auditory impression of the apparent closeness of the orchestra) from l (absence of intimacy) to 7 (extremely intimate?; - DIR Directionality (the auditory impression that the sound comes from the axis of the sound source; importance of the direct sound field) from I (very bad) to 7 (excellent); - ENV Envelopment (the sense of being immersed in the sound or surrounded by it; importance of the reverberant field) from I (not surrounding at all) to 7 (extremely surrounding); - BAL Balarce (the relative levels of bass and treble frequencies) from I (totally unbalanced) to 7 (very well balanced); - BGN Background Noise (the sound heard other than from the source in the performance area) from 1 (not audible) to 7 (too loud); - OIMP Overall Impression 17 (the overall impression of the acoustical quality of the room) from I (very bad) to 7 (very good).
+- LOU Loudness (the overall loudness or strength of the sound) from I (extremely weak) to 7 (extremely strong); - CLA Clarity (the degree to which notes are distinctly separated in time and clearly heard) from I (not clear enough) to 7 (extremely clear); - REV Reverberance (the persistence of sound in space) from I (totally dry) to 7 (too reverberant);

+- INTM Intimacy (the auditory impression of the apparent closeness of the orchestra) from I (absence of intimacy) to 7 (extremely intimate); - DIR Directionality (the auditory impression that the sound comes from the axis of the sound source; importance of the direct sound field) from I (very bad) to 7 (excellent); - ENV Envelopment (the sense of being immersed in the sound or surrounded by it; importance of the reverberant field) from I (not surrounding at all) to 7 (extremely surrounding); - BAL Balance (the relative levels of bass and treble frequencies) from 1 (totally unbalanced) to 7 (very well balanced); - ECH Echoes (long delayed reflections that are clearly audible) from 1 (none detected) to 7 (clearly heard); - BGN Background Noise (the sound heard other than from the source in the performance area) from I (not audible) to 7 (too loud); - OIMP Overall Impression (the overall impression of the acoustical quality of the room) from I (very bad) to 7 (very good).